-Israel's Groundhog Day: Hold Elections.
+Israel's 'Groundhog Day': Hold Elections.
 Call Another Vote.
 Repeat

 Will President Trump's Mideast peace plan affect the vote?

-Though the Trump administration's proposal for peace heavily favors Israel and Netanyahu has touted it on the campaign trail to win over the right-wing, polls suggest it may not have tilted the vote.
+Though the Trump administration's proposal for peace heavily favors Israel, and Netanyahu has touted it on the campaign trail to win over the right-wing, polls suggest it may not have tilted the vote.

 The Trump proposal gives a green light for Israel to defy objections in the international community and annex Jewish settlements and other lands in the West Bank, occupied territory the Palestinians seek for their independent state.
 But the move got complicated quickly for Netanyahu and the White House, which told Israel to hold off on annexation for now, leading Netanyahu's settler supporters to question if Netanyahu would ever pull it off.